National Cleanup Day Date in the current year: September 20, 2025

-National Cleanup Day in the USA National Cleanup Day is an annual observance held on the third Saturday of September.
+National Cleanup Day National Cleanup Day is an annual observance held on the third Saturday of September.
 Its main goal is to raise awareness of the importance of litter reduction in the outdoors and to encourage people to clean up parks, trails, beaches, mountains and open spaces throughout the United States.

 National Cleanup Day is held in partnership with Clean Trails, a non-profit organization that was created to keep wild places and the trails that access them free of litter.
 Clean Trails was founded by two avid hikers, Steve Jewett and Bill Willoughby, whose desire to keep their hiking trails clean ultimately developed into a nationwide movement.